LearnerPrivacy/hugo-site/content/posts/about.md

-Almost two decades later with the release of the IMS LTI Advantage suite of specifications, learning software interopability is in very good shape but learner privacy is a disaster.
+Almost two decades later with the release of the IMS LTI Advantage suite of specifications, learning software interopability is in very good shape but concern for learner privacy is a very low ebb.

 To address this significant problem we have to look at the past (when and how we made privacy mistakes in the rush to interoperability),